Kurt Vonnegut Museum and Library in Indianapolis

 Laura Beadling was born and raised in Youngstown, Ohio where she now teaches literature, film, and screenwriting at Youngstown State University.
 She realizes now that she should have bought the plush toy Trafalmadorian on offer at the Vonnegut Museum’s gift shop as it would be a good addition to her office collection of tchotchkes.

-Photo courtesy of Kurt Vonnegut Museum & Library.
+Photo by Neil Teixeira, courtesy of Kurt Vonnegut Museum & Library.

 More Midwest Writers